 Restored by Italian architect Baldassare Longhena in the 17th century, this synagogue shows clear Baroque influences.
 Deep red curtains surround the space, which is dominated by a large chandelier at its center.
 Designed by master woodcarver Andrea Brustolon in the 18th century, a pair of dark wood stairs lead up to the pulpit.

 Along with the Levantine Synagogue, La Schola Spagnola is one of the few Venetian synagogues still operating today.
-This is the largest of the Venetian synagogues, but it is also one of the most well-hidden: up three flights of stairs in an unassuming building on the campiello delle scuolo in central Cannaregio.
+This is the largest of the Venetian synagogues, but it is also one of the most well-hidden: up to three flights of stairs in an unassuming building on the campiello delle scuolo in central Cannaregio.

 With enough room to fit three large chandeliers and four rows of benches, the worship space is notable for its beautifully tiled floors and painted blue and ivory dome overlooking the pulpit.
-High above the space, the Women’s Gallery gives an extraordinary view on a tucked-away temple.
+High above the space, the Women’s Gallery gives an extraordinary view of a tucked-away temple.